 I also plan to find a few language exchange partners who would like to learn English and hope to become friends that way!

-5. Have a Job Secured Before You Move or Work Online
+5. You Need to Have a Job Secured Before You Move or Work Online

 The FIRST thing every Italian or French person I talk to says when I talk about living abroad in Europe is that it is very difficult to find a job.
 They want to know what I do for a living here since most Americans only come here to retire.